Ira: Efficient Transaction Replay for Distributed Systems: Model and Preliminaries

 \subsection{\sysname{}: Hint-Based Replay Architecture}

-In the standard primary-backup model, the primary executes transactions and observes the complete access pattern, for instance which keys are read and written, in what order, but discards this information when propagating transactions to backups.
-Backups must independently reconstruct the access pattern during replay, making cache eviction decisions without knowledge of future accesses.
-This \emph{information asymmetry} leads to suboptimal performance: backups incur cache misses that the primary could have predicted and prevented.

-We bridge this asymmetry by having the primary encode its access pattern as a compact \emph{hint} and transmit it alongside the transaction batch.
+\sysname{} addresses the information asymmetry between primary and backups by having the primary encode its access pattern as a compact \emph{hint} and transmit it alongside the transaction batch.
 The hint contains sufficient information for backups to prefetch required state before replay, eliminating cache misses.
 Critically, hints are \emph{advisory}: they affect only performance, not correctness.
 If a hint is missing, corrupted, or incomplete, the backup falls back to standard replay without prefetching.

-\parhead{Protocol Overview} The \sysname{} protocol operates in five phases: \begin{enumerate} \item \textbf{Primary Execution:} The primary executes transactions while instrumenting key accesses, recording each key read or written into an \emph{access set} $A$. \item \textbf{Hint Construction:} After execution, the primary constructs a hint $H$ containing the access set $A$, optionally annotated with metadata (e.g., where to read each key, access ordering for Belady-optimal eviction). \item \textbf{Hint Transmission:} The primary transmits $H$ alongside (or ahead of) the transaction batch to backups. \item \textbf{Backup Prefetch:} Backups use $H$ to prefetch all keys in $A$ into their cache before execution begins. \item \textbf{Backup Replay:} Backups execute transactions with all required state pre-cached, achieving near-zero I/O latency during execution. \end{enumerate}
+\parhead{Protocol Overview} The \sysname{} protocol operates in five phases: \begin{enumerate}[nosep] \item \textbf{Primary Execution:} The primary executes transactions while instrumenting key accesses, recording each key read or written into an \emph{access set} $A$. \item \textbf{Hint Construction:} After execution, the primary constructs a hint $H$ containing the access set $A$, optionally annotated with metadata (e.g., where to read each key, or access ordering if cache capacity is limited). \item \textbf{Hint Transmission:} The primary transmits $H$ alongside (or ahead of) the transaction batch to backups. \item \textbf{Backup Prefetch:} Backups use $H$ to prefetch all keys in $A$ into their cache before execution begins. \item \textbf{Backup Replay:} Backups execute transactions with all required state pre-cached, achieving near-zero I/O latency during execution. \end{enumerate}